 - Management makes time to be present on the plant floor and during reviews

-- Budget is allocated for QMS implementation and improvement
+- Budget is allocated for EQMS implementation and improvement

 - Resources are available for continuous improvement projects, including those suggested by employees

 From a technological perspective, QMS automation can help tie all of the above strategies together, enabling companies to go beyond compliance, fix problems faster and undertake new improvement projects.
 It also provides a mechanism for ongoing monitoring and review, as well as a platform for documenting and implementing QMS processes.

 Aristotle once said that quality is not an act, it is a habit.
 And companies that understand how to build a culture of quality that touches everybody in the organization will have not only a competitive advantage but also be quality leaders in their chosen field.
 As we have said before, quality matters … the next step is to make certain that everybody is on the same page.